Get Inspired: How to get into athletics

 Coaching and Volunteering

-So whether you want to help inspire children, get adults running or encourage someone to take up javelin, there will be a role for you and the uCoach can help to get you started.
-Sport Coach UK can also steer you in the right direction.
+Whether you want to help inspire children, get adults running or encourage someone to take up javelin, there will be a role for you and the uCoach can help to get you started.
+UK Coaching can steer you in the right direction, and you can also get involved as an official to make your mark in a different way.

-To find out about event or club volunteering opportunities across Britain, JoinInUK can help you find a club that needs some help.
-You might also like to try Volunteer Scotland or Welsh Athletics and, for Northern Ireland, visit Athletics NI and Volunteer Now.
+To find out about event or club volunteering opportunities try Volunteer Scotland or Welsh Athletics and, for Northern Ireland, visit Athletics NI and Volunteer Now.

 See our full list of activity guides for more inspiration.